Poetic device featuring in the poem ‘9/11: Out of the Blue’ by Simon Armatige

 PATHOS (Greek, “emotion”): In its rhetorical sense, pathos is a writer or speaker’s attempt to inspire an emotional reaction in an audience–usually a deep feeling of suffering, but sometimes joy, pride, anger, humor, patriotism, or any of a dozen other emotions.
 You can read more about rhetorical uses for pathos here.
 In its critical sense, pathos signifies a scene or passage designed to evoke the feeling of pity or sympathetic sorrow in a reader or viewer.

-One Response to “Poetic device featuring in the poem ‘9/11: Out of the Blue’ by Simon Armatige”
+One response to “Poetic device featuring in the poem ‘9/11: Out of the Blue’ by Simon Armatige”